 As of 30 March 2014, 26 educational institutions offer higher education in Estonia and can be divided as follows according to the type of ownership:

 - 1 privately owned universities

 - 2 public vocational educational institutions

 Major research funders

-The Estonian Research Information System (ETIS) is a national register which aggregates information on R&D institutions, researchers, projects and research results.
-In addition, ETIS also serves as an intermediary for the submission of applications and reports as well as the revision and approval thereof.
+The Estonian Research Information System (ETIS) is a national register which incorporates information on R&D institutions, researchers, projects and research results.
+At the same time, ETIS is also used as a medium for the submission applications and reports as well as the revision and approval thereof.

 Open Access and Repositories

 According to the "Implementation Plan 2016-2019 for achieving the objectives of the Estonian Research and Development and Innovation Strategy 2014-2020 “Knowledge-based Estonia”" priority no. 5 "Optimal circulation, accessibility and transfer of scientific knowledge", the goal is to promote open access to research publications and to encourage open access to public-financed research results and research data.
 Support measures: Development of necessary regulations and support infrastructures - the main instruments for financing research provide the requirement of open access to research publications (at least Green Open Access).
 Activities are supported in the framework of acquiring licences for research databases and supporting research libraries and collections.

 In 2015, Estonian Research Council established an expert committee on open science who complied recommendations for development of national open science policy (in Estonian).
 These recommendations were published in June 2016.